-Allowable Service is a special term used in the 6SO-25 Plan.
-It is defined as service rendered in a covered title in the 6SO-25 Plan.
-Allowable Service in the 6SO-25 Plan also includes certain Military Service, Union Leave Service and Purchased Service for any time rendered in an SPO title before becoming a NYCERS member.
+Allowable Service in the 6EM-25 Plan also includes certain Military Service, Union Leave Service and Purchased Service for any time rendered as an EMT Member before becoming a NYCERS member.

-Allowable Service does not include other public service rendered in New York State or New York City, e.g., service rendered in a clerical position in another agency.
+Allowable Service does not include other public

+service rendered in New York State or New York City such as clerical service, etc.